 I will treat you with respect and will spend a good deal of time this semester giving you feedback on your writing for your major projects, commensurate to the amount of time you spend on your writing.
 I will always read and often respond to your annotations and blog posts, keeping note of your intellectual interests as well as your writing habits and styles, all in an effort to offer you the thoughtful feedback that you deserve when responding to your major writing projects.

 You will have opportunities to meet with me about each project you’re working on during our studio time at the end of (some) classes.
 I also may hold conferences with each student individually during regular class time in my office in lieu of a formal class meeting.
 If the latter, it’s important that you make the conference or you will be counted absent for class on that day.
-If you ever have questions about your grade or progress in the course, or about an assignment you’re working on, please do not hesitate to ask me, either by emailing me to make an appointment or by signing up via this document.
+If you ever have questions about your grade or progress in the course, or about an assignment you’re working on, please do not hesitate to ask me, either by direct messaging, emailing, or making an appointment with me going forward.